BBijaya/docker_swarm_practice_lab_env/README.md

 docker node ls
 ```
 <p> If it list all three nodes, the setup is ready!</p>
-<p> Once you are donw with the practice exit from the vm's and run, below comman to stop the vm's <p>
+<p> Once you are done with the practice exit from the vm's and run, below comman to stop the vm's <p>

 ```sh
 vagrant halt